Master of Engineering

-Texas Tech University's online Master of Engineering is an interdisciplinary degree program designed for practicing engineers.
+Texas Tech University's online Master of Engineering, offered by the Edward E. Whitacre Jr. College of Engineering, is an interdisciplinary degree program designed for practicing engineers.
 Students can choose one of several tracks within the various engineering disciplines or design their own program of study by combining credits from several different engineering programs, ensuring that students gain a well-rounded knowledge of the engineering field.

 Although there is no application deadline, prospective students are encouraged to submit all application materials at least three months prior to projected initial enrollment.